Visa Bulletin Predictions 2025

 Visa Bulletins for the Fiscal Year 2025

 November 2024 Visa Bulletin: The U.S. Department of State published the Visa Bulletin in November 2024.
-In this November Visa Bulletin 2024, there were updates in all family-based immigration categories except for the F-2A category.
-Read Full Visa Bulletin November 2024 Here.
+In the November Visa Bulletin 2024, there were updates in all family-based immigration categories except for the F-2A category.
+Read Full Visa Bulletin for November 2024 Here.

-October 2024 Visa Bulletin: The Department of State has recently released the October 2024 Visa Bulletin, which contains positive news for the new Reform and Integrity Act EB-5 program and for Chinese and Indian nationals who were in queue under the previous EB-5 program.
-Read Full Visa Bulletin October 2024 Here.
+October 2024 Visa Bulletin: The Department of State has recently released the October 2024 Visa Bulletin, which contains positive news for the new Reform and Integrity Act EB-5 program and for Chinese and Indian nationals who were in line under the previous EB-5 program.
+Read the Full Visa Bulletin for October 2024 Here.